 - Category XX: Submersible Vessels, Oceanographic and Associated Equipment

-Published by the US Commerce Department in its Export Administration Regulations (EAR).
-EAR addresses “dual use” items, information and software that are primarily commercial in nature but also have potential military applications.
+Published by the US Commerce Department in its Export Administration Regulations (EAR), the Commerce Control List addresses “dual use” items, information and software that are primarily commercial in nature but also have potential military applications.

 Links below open the individual sections of the Commerce Control List.